FELT-Labs/documentation/guides/getting-started.md

 In this guide we will be using FELT algorithms.
 For that we need to have data in the correct data format.
 Right now, we support only **CSV format**.
 With the following rules:

 * CSV contains only numerical data
-* Remove header row from data
+* CSV doesn't contain the header row
 * All datasets used during training must have the same number of columns

 You can check this file [`house-prices-part1.csv`](https://gist.github.com/Breta01/a8482d3cae0c257e9a7394ca72fdb281) which is used in this article.
 For more details about publishing your datasets on the Ocean marketplace, please read: